KeyboardKit/KeyboardKit/README.md

 `KeyboardKit` handles all actions except `image`, which you must handle manually.
 You can also override the default handling of one or all of the other actions.

 ### `UIInputViewController` subclasses

 `KeyboardKit` lets you create custom keyboard extensions in seveal ways.
 Instead of inheriting the standard `UIInputViewController`, you can:

-* Inherit `KeyboardInputViewController` and use `xibs`
+* Inherit `KeyboardViewController` and use `xibs`
-* Inherit `KeyboardInputViewController` and use the `Keyboard` class
+* Inherit `KeyboardViewController` and use the `Keyboard` class
-* Inherit `CollectionKeyboardInputViewController` to create a collection-based keyboard
+* Inherit `CollectionKeyboardViewController` to create collection view-based keyboards
-* Inherit `GridKeyboardInputViewController` to create a grid-based keyboard
+* Inherit `GridKeyboardViewController` to create grid-based keyboards

-The `GridKeyboardInputViewController` option is currently most powerful, but the other options will give you basic functionality as well.
+`GridKeyboardViewController` is most powerful, but the other view controllers do give you more flexibility.

-When you have your input view controller all setup, you just have to handle taps and long presses by overriding `handleTap(on:)` and `handleLongPress(on:)`.
-Most options will be automatically handled (with optional overrides), but images must be manually handled, since there's no way to handle images natively in input vcs.
+When you have a keyboard view controller all setup, you can handle taps and long presses by overriding `handleTap(on:)` and `handleLongPress(on:)`.
+Most keyboard options will be automatically handled (with optional overrides), but images must be manually handled, since there's no way to send images to the text proxy.

-`KeyboardKit` also provides you with a `setHeight` function, that lets you set a custom height to your keyboard extension.
+`KeyboardKit` also provides you with a `setHeight` function, that lets you set a custom height for the keyboard extension.

 #### `xib`-based keyboards

-When you use `xib`s, inherit `KeyboardInputViewController` instead of the system `UIInputViewController` class.
-Then, you can just bind the buttons in your `xib` to the desired keyboard actions.
+To use a xib file to create keyboards, inherit `KeyboardsViewController` instead of `UIInputViewController`, then bind the xib buttons to any desired actions.

 #### `Keyboard`-based keyboards

-When you use the `Keyboard` class, inherit `KeyboardInputViewController` instead of the system `UIInputViewController` class.
-Then, you must layout your keyboard manually with code.
-This is the least powerful option, but I will not judge.
+To use the `Keyboard` class to create keyboards, inherit `KeyboardViewController` instead of `UIInputViewController`, then layout your keyboard manually with code.

-#### `GridKeyboardInputViewController`-based keyboards
+#### `GridKeyboardViewController`-based keyboards

-If you inherit `GridKeyboardInputViewController`, you will get a collection view that distributes the actions in an even-sized grid.
-It will automatically enable `horizontal scrolling` and display a page control if there are more buttons than fits the screen.
-It also lets you setup `left` and `right` system buttons, which are displayed below the collection view.
+If you inherit `GridKeyboardViewController`, you will get a collection view that distributes the keyboard buttons in an even-sized grid.
+It automatically enables horizontal scrolling and displays a page control if needed.
+It also lets you add `left` and `right` system buttons below the collection view.

-You setup a `GridKeyboardInputViewController` by providing it with a keyboard, a height (excluding a possible system row), how may button rows to display on each page, and how many buttons to have on each row.
-This setup can be changed at any time, e.g. when the device is rotated.
+You create a `GridKeyboardViewController` by providing a keyboard, a height (not counting the optional system row), how many rows to display on each page and how many buttons to have on each row.
+This can be changed at any time, e.g. when the device is rotated.

-`GridKeyboardInputViewController` will automatically display a system button row below the keyboard, if any of these criterias are met:
+`GridKeyboardViewController` will automatically display system buttons below the keyboard, if any of these criterias are met:

  * `leftSystemButtons` contains at least one button
  * `rightSystemButtons` contains at least one button
  * there are more keyboard actions than fits one screen (displays a page control)
  * the device does not display a system keyboard switcher (which iPhone X does)

 The system button area height is added to the total height.
 By default, it is as tall as the keyboard item size.

 #### Need more features?

-So far, `GridKeyboardInputViewController` is the only class I use in my own apps, which means that it has much functionality that the others lack.
-This means that you get much for free when you inherit it, but it also forces you to go with the grid layout, which may not be for everyone.
+So far, I only use `GridKeyboardViewController` in my own apps, which means that it has much functionality that the others lack.
+This means that you get much for free when you inherit it, but it also forces you to go with the grid layout.

-If you use `KeyboardKit` and need these features elsewhere, we must extract them out of `GridKeyboardInputViewController`.
+If you use `KeyboardKit` and need these features elsewhere, we must extract them out of `GridKeyboardViewController`.

 ### Keyboards

-In `KeyboardKit`, a `Keyboard` is basically just a list of `KeyboardAction`s.
-It is presented as is specified by the selected input view controller base class.
-A xib-based approach is fully customizable, while the grid-based approach will use a collection view with even-sized cells.
+In `KeyboardKit`, a `Keyboard` is just a list of `KeyboardAction`s.
+The way it's presented depends on the keyboard view controller.
+A xib-based approach is fully customizable, while the grid-based uses a collection view with even-sized cells.

 ### Keyboard alerts

-Since keyboard extensions cannot display `UIAlertController` alerts, KeyboardKit comes with custom alerters that can display alerts ontop of the keyboard.
+Since keyboard extensions can't display `UIAlertController` alerts, `KeyboardKit` comes with custom alerts that can display alerts on top of the keyboard.

 ### Extensions